 * This is the Consumer Version. *

-Some people develop severe involuntary twitching and jerking of muscles.
+Some people develop severe involuntary twitching and jerking of muscles and very high blood pressure.
 Breathing may become difficult.

 In areas of the world where scorpions are more poisonous, such as Turkey, the Middle East, and India, stings are treated with drugs and methods that reduce symptoms and complications.
-Prazosin, an alpha-adrenergic blocking drug, is sometimes used.
+Prazosin, an alpha-adrenergic blocking drug, is sometimes used to relieve serious breathing difficulty due to extreme high blood pressure.
 Antivenins to specific scorpion venoms are available, but their effectiveness has not been proven.

 Generic NameSelect Brand Names